CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 ### **Disclaimer**
 **The Split-Single Phase Energy Meter should be installed by a qualified professional, and in compliance with all local electrical codes that apply.
 CircuitSetup, and its parent company Sugarman Studios, LLC, can not be held liable for damages or injury incured by incorrectly installing the Split-Single Phase Energy Meter.**

 1. Decide whether the energy meter will be mounted inside or outside of your panel.
-If installing outside, **you must route the current transformer wires through a grommet in the side of the panel** If installing inside, the AC transformer wire will need to be passed through a grommet.
+If installing outside your panel, **you must route the current transformer wires through a grommet in the side of the panel** If installing inside, the AC transformer wire will need to be passed through a grommet.
 It is against NEC code (US) to not route wires going in or out of an electrical panel through a grommet.
 Note that if installing inside, this may affect wifi signal from your MCU, especially if your router or AP is far away.
 2. The AC Transformer should be plugged into an outlet close to the panel.
 If you do not have one close, it is recommened that you have one installed by a licensed electrician.
 This isn't absolutely needed, but it will give you more accurate readings.
-3. If you wish to read the voltage from both sides of your panel, you need a second AC transformer hooked up to a breaker or outlet on the opposing side of the panel.
+3. If you wish to read the **voltage from both sides of your panel**, you need a second AC transformer hooked up to a single pole breaker or outlet on the opposing side of the panel.
 There is a jumper on the back of the energy meter that will need to be severed **before hooking up the second AC transformer.** The connection for the second AC transformer is next to the power plug on the energy meter board.

 ### Connect Current Transformers to the energy meter